Machine Shop Fire Alarm

 Visibility, in both the off, and on states was also a key concern.
 The form of the alarm should make it’s presence known, and the larger surface area in the final design reflects that.
 The open top also opens up when the handle is pulled down, creating a red illumination above the object.

-Working with a simple circuit to prototype what the alarm would look like when pulled.
+Making with a simple circuit and 3D printed housing to prototype a working model and simulate what the alarm would look like when pulled.

 Lasercut and sandblasted a panel of acrylic to create the backing plate to allow for more light to pass through, and reflect from the top, of the alarm